Teodor-Dobrev/WordGuesser2/README.md

 - **Guessed words panel** – shows live list of answers with their points and definitions.
 - **End-of-game stats + leaderboard** – a dedicated modal for guessed words/definitions, followed by a leaderboard window scoped to the round’s timer.
 All leaderboard data lives in `localStorage`.

+## Bonus Mini-Games

+When the main word grid feels warmed up, hop over to the Side Projects picker to try:

+- **Worm** – a neon snake remake with instant restarts, three difficulty presets, and per-difficulty high scores.
+- **Match the Emoji** – a multi-tier memory flip challenge that tracks your best clear times per board size.
+- **Path Finder** – a drag-to-draw maze that grows with each difficulty; reach the exit faster to set a new best time.

 ## Getting Started

 ```bash